 The decision whether or not to identify a step-parent as family hinged on three factors: emotional reactions to the divorce, patterns of support during and after the marriage, and whether the parent encouraged or discouraged interactions with their divorced spouse after the marriage ended.

 The way that parents handle a divorce will have a life-long effect on their children.
 We can offer several resources for you to manage how to navigate divorce when a child is involved.
-You can take a look through our recommended reading page or give our offices a call for a free consultation.
+You can take a look through our recommended reading page or give our office a call to schedule a consultation.
 Elise Buie Family Law Group, PLLC specializes in collaborative divorce and mediation.
 We will not rush you to the courtroom if there is a better option.
 Call today to learn more.